Academic customer

 Discount

-Collectively, any promotional or negotiated discount offered by Microsoft to a company solely for the benefit of a customer.
-If Microsoft provides a company with a customer discount for a public sector customer, then the company must ensure that the customer discount is passed through for the benefit of the public sector customer.
-This also means that the resale price to the public sector customer for prices attributed to Microsoft products may not exceed the maximum resale price.
+Means, collectively, any promotional or negotiated discount, offered by Microsoft to Company solely for the benefit of a Customer.
+If Microsoft provides Company with a Customer Discount for a Public Customer, then Company must ensure that the Customer Discount is passed through for the benefit of the Public Customer.
+This also means that the resale price to the Public Customer for prices attributed to Microsoft Products may not exceed the Maximum Resale Price.

 Discount passthrough

-The policy and controls to ensure public sector customers receive the full value of all discounts, reductions, credits, and special offers; thus, a process to confirm that the customer has received the full financial benefit provided by Microsoft.
+Refers to the policy and controls to ensure Public Customers receive the full value of all discounts, reductions, credits, and special offers; thus, a process to confirm that the customer has received the full financial benefit provided by Microsoft.

 Discount transparency

-A customer-facing communication to inform public sector customers of discounts and special offers provided through Microsoft that the customer is entitled to receive.
+Refers to customer-facing communication to inform Public Customers of discounts and special offers provided through Microsoft which the customer is entitled to receive.

 Education customer